bl4de/research/npm-static-servers-most-common-issues/npm-static-servers-most-common-issues.md

  let file = path.join(process.cwd(), argDir, this.request.url);
  ```

- Now, ```file``` contains full path to requested resource, starting from current working directory.
-Next, some logic is implemented, which takes action depends on file extension:
+ Now, ```file``` contains full path to requested resource, starting from current working directory (from where server was run).
+Next, some logic is implemented (not related to the vulnerability though), which takes particular action depends on file extension:

  ```javascript